After crossing into Ohio at Moundsville, WV, I took Rte 7 south along the Ohio River. It was quite foggy along the river.

 Also along the way we'll pass many picturesque weathered barns, some with advertising.

-Part of Rte 26 snakes along with the Little Muskingum River past small hayfields,
+Part of Rte 26 snakes along with the Little Muskingum River past small hayfields,and alternately climbs to tree-covered highlands.

 I wonder if the farmers got paid for such advertising.